-Application clients have all the facilities of the JavaTM Platform, Standard Edition (subject to security restrictions), as well as various standard extensions, as described in Chapter EE.6 "Application Programming Interface."
+Application clients have all the facilities of the JavaTM Platform, Standard Edition (subject to security restrictions), as well as various standard extensions, as described in Application Programming Interface.
 Each application client executes in its own Java virtual machine.
-Application clients start execution at the main method of the class specified in the Main-Class attribute in the manifest file of the application client's JAR file (although note that application client container code will typically execute before the application client itself, in order to prepare the environment of the container, install a SecurityManager, initialize the name service client library, and so on).
+Application clients start execution at the main method of the class specified in the Main-Class attribute in the manifest file of the application client's JAR file (although note that application client container code will typically execute before the application client itself, in order to prepare the environment of the container, initialize the name service client library, and so on).